cherithanalytics/UGNT/Trees/README.md

     CCC = three digits with leading zeros for the chapter number VVV = three digits with leading zeros for the verse number
 ```
-* **Trees** - node containing child nodes for each variation of trees that span the verse (only one variation included in the released trees)
+* **Trees** - node containing child nodes for each variation of contiguous trees that span the verse (only one variation included in the released trees)
-* **Tree** - node containinng child nodes for the trees that span the verse
+* **Tree** - node containinng child nodes for the contiguous trees that span the verse
 * **Node** - the node of a tree that fully or partially spans the verse

 **Tree Content**